glxxyz/dedupe/README.md

 ![Go](https://github.com/glxxyz/dedupe/workflows/Go/badge.svg)

 A tool for efficiently scanning over large numbers of files, to find and remove duplicates.
+Mac, Linux, and Windows binaries are [here](https://github.com/glxxyz/dedupe/tree/master/bin).

 I wrote this for a bit of practice using Go, and to help me finally get around to cleaning up that mess of photo backups.